Kotaro Hara, Singapore Management University

 About the Course

-Modern computational methods like machine learning, optimization, and signal processing enable novel interactive technologies.
+Modern computational methods like machine learning and mathematical optimization let you design novel interactive technologies.
 This Human-Computer Interaction (HCI) course will introduce you to the basics of such computational methods and guide you in learning how to apply them to design interfaces and interaction methods.

 This course omits some essential topics in HCI: